GasStationManager/SafeVerify/README.md

 - For both input files, run the content of the files through `Environment.replay`.
   - This is the same check as what `lean4checker` performs, re-checking each declaration with the kernel.
 Emits an exception if a declaration is not accepted by the kernel (possibly due to environment manipulation).
-  - This only replays the content of the source file, not the imports.
+  - This only replays the content of the file, not the imports.
 To also replay the imports, you'll need to modify the script to match what `lean4checker --fresh` does.
 - The remaining checks are done on the replayed environments of both files.
 This ensures that the checks are not affected by any environment manipulations
-- For each declaration from the target file, make sure a declaration of the same name, kind (def / theorem) and type is in the source file.
+- For each declaration from the target file, make sure a declaration of the same name, kind (def / theorem) and type is in the submission file.
 - For definitions, also check that their bodies are the same.
 Execpt for cases where the target file's definition depends on `sorry`, in which case the submission file's definition body is allowed to be different.
   - This tries to capture both the case of complete definitions that are not meant to be changed, and definition stubs with sorrys that are meant to be filled.
   - What if there is a function `g` that is complete, but in its body calls a function `f` that contains a sorry?
 Then function `g` also depends on `sorry` and therefore its body (not type) can be modified.
 If you don't want `g` to be modified, one approach is to make `g` take a function (with f's type) as input.
 Or use a different mechansim to denote which defs / theorems are allowed to be modified.